-In FY 2022, the DCAA will be executing its entire portfolio of audit work including Incurred Cost, Forward Pricing, Terminations and Claims, Business Systems, Cost Accounting Standards (CAS), and Truth in Negotiation (TiN) compliance audits.
-In addition, the DCAA will use a Contractor Information Surveys to collect information, primarily from select smaller contractors, to inform the audit effort.
-Focusing on the entire portfolio of audit work enables the DCAA to fulfill its role in the financial oversight of government contracts, and is critical to ensuring DoD gets the best value for every dollar spent on defense contracting.
-The DCAA will continue efforts to review incurred cost proposals within 12 months of the receipt of an adequate submission in order to: (1) assist in achieving auditable financial statements, a Secretary of Defense priority; (2) assist the Department in closing completed contracts; and (3) prevent undue delays in payments of fees to contractors (a portion of fees to contractors is delayed until the contract is closed).
+In FY 2023, the DCAA will be executing its entire portfolio of audit work including Incurred Cost, Forward Pricing, Terminations and Claims, Business Systems, Cost Accounting Standards (CAS), and Truth in Negotiation (TiN) compliance audits.
+In addition, the DCAA will use Contractor Information Surveys to collect information, primarily from select smaller contractors, to inform the audit effort.
+Focusing on the entire portfolio of audit work enables the DCAA to fulfill its role in the financial oversight of government contracts, and is critical to ensuring the DoD gets the best value for every dollar spent on defense contracting.
+The DCAA will continue efforts to review incurred cost proposals within 12 months of the receipt of an adequate submission in order to: (1) assist in achieving auditable financial statements; (2) assist the Department in closing completed contracts; and (3) prevent undue delays in payments of fees to contractors (a portion of fees to contractors is delayed until the contract is closed).

-The DCAA's FY 2020 Financial Statements received an unmodified opinion from independent public auditors.
+The DCAA's FY 2021 Financial Statements received an unmodified opinion from independent public auditors.
 The DCAA has maintained an unmodified audit opinion since FY 2000.

 The DCAA continues to return savings to the Government that far exceed the cost of its operations.
-In FY 2020, the Agency audited approximately \$185 billion of costs incurred on contracts and issued 719 forward pricing proposal audit reports covering over \$194 billion in proposed contract costs.
-The DCAA also recognized \$3.5 billion in net savings as a result of reported audit findings.
-The return on taxpayers' investment is approximately \$5.21 for every dollar invested in the Agency (\$665.8 million in FY 2020, including reimbursable funding).
+In FY 2021, the Agency audited approximately \$259.7 billion of costs incurred on contracts and issued 632 forward pricing proposal audit reports covering over \$63 billion in proposed contract costs.
+The DCAA also recognized \$3.7 billion in net savings as a result of reported audit findings.
+The return on taxpayers' investment is approximately \$5.7 for every dollar invested in the Agency (\$646.3 million in FY 2021, including reimbursable funding).

 The DCAA's workload and associated staffing levels follow the DoD procurement funding levels.
-However, there is a time lag for the DoD audit workload to decrease because of contract execution and closeout.
-The DCAA contract audit workload is divided into the major functional categories described below:
+The DCAA contract audit operations are divided into the major functional categories described below:

-- 1. Forward Pricing Effort.
+1. Forward Pricing Effort.
 Per the FAR and Public Law 100-679, the Cost Accounting Standards (CAS) require the DoD procurement officials to comply with various administrative procedures before entering into contracts.
 These procedures include obtaining pertinent accounting and financial advice before making decisions related to prospective contract prices.
 The ultimate goal of the forward pricing audit effort is to assist contracting officers in determining and negotiating fair and reasonable prices for goods and services.
-The DCAA furnishes pre-award services to contracting officers including: - a.
+The DCAA furnishes pre-award services to contracting officers including:

+a.
 Price Proposal Audits.
 These examinations determine the reasonableness of contractors' price proposals submitted in anticipation of negotiating Government contracts.
 Contracting officers request these audits, which must be accomplished within a short period of time to avoid delaying the procurement process.
-The DCAA has no control over the number or timing of price proposal audits and must respond to each audit request as a top priority. - b.
+The DCAA has no control over the number or timing of price proposal audits and must respond to each audit request as a top priority.

+b.
 Forward Pricing Rate Proposal Audits.
 These examinations determine the reasonableness of projected labor, overhead, and other indirect expense rates submitted by a contractor prior to submission of price proposals.
-Normally, a contracting officer negotiates these rates separately the contractor then uses the rates in subsequent price proposals.
+Normally, a contracting officer negotiates these rates separately - the contractor then uses the rates in subsequent price proposals.